 The Iron is the best antidepressant I have ever found.
 There is no better way to fight weakness than with strength.
 Once the mind and body have been awakened to their true potential, it’s impossible to turn back. – Henry Rollins

-I’m Mindi Friedland and I’m a full-time office manager by day and a blogger by night.
-I’m happily married to my husband and we have a blended family of four children.
+I’m Mindi Friedland and I’m a part-time office manager by day and a blogger by night.
+I’m happily married to my husband Roger and we have a blended family of four children.

 Here at Lifting Makes Me Happy you will find posts that are honest, practical and helpful to your soul and your health.